 Claudie has just moved schools to Abbots in Rondebosch, shes unhappy & hating it.
 I wish she would just come and live with me.

 I am so unhappy.
 I have now been depressed for almost a year and I feel like I can’t take it anymore.
 I try so hard to be perfect; be more beautiful, have more friends, get better marks.
 But nothing seems good enough for my mom.
 She will always love Ryan more.
 I tried to cut my wrists on Sunday night.
-It was stupid but the pain of cutting myself makes me feel better somehow.
-I even got some A’s on my report this year.
-But there was a C so it wasn’t good enough. “
+It was stupid but the pain of cutting myself makes me feel better somehow. “

 It must have been shortly after that weekend that we decided to swop trainers.
 I loved my new trainer and we’d spend lots of time exercising on the beach or taking kayaks out for a paddle at Clifton.
 My mother seemed to be incredibly jealous of my emerging friendship with her previous trainer and I clearly remember some incredibly awkward moments; being at Clifton lifesaving parties and my mother would arrive to join the party.
 SO EMBARRASSING.
 I was watching movies with my trainer one evening, when my mother arrived to join us, and promptly made herself comfortable on the couch in between us.
 She claimed she fell in love with him and things were really awkward in the months after that.